Exhibition Information

 Performer: Richard Jochum

-is multi-media installation inspired by crossword puzzles and the type of questions they address, which are answerable by providing short clues.
+Crossword Project is multi-media installation inspired by crossword puzzles and the type of questions they address, which are answerable by providing short clues.
 The Crossword Project goes beyond that and offers questions without clues.
 The outcome is an array of questions, unanswerable at large, absurdist or rhetorical at times, often exploratory, almost always soliciting responses that won’t fit into a rubric or short word.
 The project was developed as a video animation built in Cinema 4D from which large scale digital prints have been devised.

 Video, New York, 2018